adityarathod/RubeGoldbergSoftware/README.md

 Visit us on [berbawy.com](http://berbawy.com/makers)

 ## How to Use the Preconfigured Pis
-If you have a Raspberry Pi with the preconfigured image, you have all the necessary software and modifications to keep your Pi up to date with the latest software.
+If you have a Raspberry Pi with the preconfigured image, you have all the necessary software and modifications to keep your Pi up to date and ready to use.
 ### Commands You Can Use
 | Command |            Function           |
 |---------|-------------------------------|